techhat/grabbr/doc/development.rst

 ```````````````
 Normally when a search is performed, the results will be returned to the user,
 with no further action taken.
 However, with a data mining tool, there is a
 good chance that further action is desired.
-The ``--search-orzanize`` option
+The ``--search-organize`` option
 provides a map between search results, and the parsers that handle them.

 Organizers are explained in detail below.